Shu Xiuwen: Communist China

 After the establishment of the People's Republic of China in 1949, Shu returned to Shanghai to work for the Shanghai Film Studio.
 She was transferred to Beijing in 1957 and became deputy art director of the Beijing People's Art Theatre.
 In this period she starred in the films Female Driver and Li Shizhen, and performed in the stage plays Rickshaw Boy and Guan Hanqing.

 Shu was elected to the 1st Chinese People's Political Consultative Conference, the 2nd and 3rd National People's Congress, the executive committee of the All-China Women's Federation, and the China Federation of Literary and Art Circles.
 She also served as managing director of the China Theatre Association and the China Film Association.

 Like many film and drama workers, Shu Xiuwen was severely persecuted when the Cultural Revolution began in 1966.
-She did not survive the persecution and died on 17 March 1969 at age 54.
+She did not survive the persecution and died on 17 March 1969 at age 54 from heart failure.